 The Upper Milford Historical Society (UMHS) started with a small group of residents dedicated to preserving Upper Milford Township's historical legacy.
 They didn't have a name or any organization but what they did have was a strong belief that the local heritage must be preserved.
 Meetings were held with the working title of Upper Milford Township Historical Committee in 1995.
-Formal meetings were held under this name until 1997 when a less formal structure was adopted.
+Formal meetings were held under this name until 1997, when a less formal structure was adopted.
 Interested individuals started getting together and suggesting projects to tackle.

 The opening of the current Township building was a big step forward.
 UMHS was given the use of a meeting room and a safe and attractive setting to store and exhibit items of historical interest.
-Model maker and member Neil Moser found and restored many wonderful display cases and filled some of them with his models of barn history and our local railroad stations.
+Model maker and member Neil Moser found and restored many display cases and filled some of them with his models of barn history and our local railroad stations.
 Neil and John Fegley restored a case which is now located by the large meeting room.
 It contains revolving exhibits.

-The Society's most ambitious project has been compiling a book of the History of Upper Milford.
-A book committee was formed and they worked tirelessly for almost a year soliciting picture donations, sorting, cataloguing and writing text for the new book.
-Committee members included Henry Beitler, Barbara Harris, Sid Unser, John Fegley, Joe Benner, Neil Moser and Rose Parry.
-When it came time to compile Powder Valley information, the committee was given a big boost by Beulah Miller, Barbara Heist and Pauline Fritz.
-The end result is our book; "The History Of Upper Milford Township," published in July of 2012.
-Copies are always available at the Township Office.
+The Society's most ambitious early project was compiling a book of the History of Upper Milford Township.
+A book committee worked for almost a year, soliciting photo donations, sorting, cataloging, and writing text for the book.
+Committee members included Henry Beitler, Barbara Harris, Sid Unser, John Fegley, Joe Banner, Neil Moser, and Rose Parry.
+When it came time to compile the section on the Village of Powder Valley, the committee was given a big boost by Beulah Miller, Barbara Heist, and Pauline Fritz.
+The end result is our book: